followmyutopia/devextreme-documentation/concepts/50 VS Integration/3 Packaging Tools/16 Set Required Plugins.md

 ![Standard Plugins](Content/images/doc/17_2/DevExtreme/StandardPlugins.png)

 Check the necessary plugins.
-These plugins will be added to the project's *config.xml* file.
+They will be added to the project's **config.xml** file.
+Open this file and specify versions for the added plugins to make sure that they are compatible with the [used Cordova version](/Documentation/Guide/VS_Integration/Packaging_Tools/#Set_Cordova_Version).

-[note]If versions are not specified for standard plugins within the project's *config.xml* file, the latest plugin versions that are used in the DevExtreme default PhoneGap application template will be used when building a native package.

 ###3rd Party Plugins###